aemresafak/locawise-action/README.md

     #            # the more accurate and nuanced the translations will be.
     #   You are translating for "ConnectSphere", a professional networking platform.
     #   Our target audience is early-career professionals and university students.
-    #   The tone should be encouraging, professional, yet approachable.
-    #   Avoid overly casual slang but maintain a friendly voice.
-    #   Key features include "Mentorship Matching" and "Skill Endorsements".
+    #   Our application is mainly aimed at connecting ambitious people with each other.
     # glossary: # Optional: Define key terms, brand names, specific jargon, or phrases
     #           # and their required translations (or specify they should not be translated).
     #           # This ensures consistency and accuracy across all target languages.
     #           # Format: source_term: preferred_translation_or_directive
-    #   ConnectSphere: This is the application name. # Ensures brand name is not translated
+    #   ConnectSphere: This is the application name.
-    #   Skill Endorsement: Competency Validation # Example for a specific term
+    #   Skill Endorsement: It means competency validation.
-    #   Lingos: The total languages a person can speak
+    #   Lingos: The total languages a person can speak.
+You can translate it as languages

     # tone: Professional yet approachable # Optional: Briefly describe the desired overall tone for the
-    #                                     # This acts as a quick guide for the AI, complementing the 'context' field.

     # --- AI Configuration (Optional - sensible defaults are used if not specified) ---

     # llm-model: gemini-1.5-flash # Optional: Specify the exact LLM model you wish to use.